Don't Be A Low-Grade Jerk

 - They've got all-around unpolished social skills and accidentally do little things to offend people (e.g., they come across as more mean and arrogant than they realize while disagreeing with someone; they truly never learned most people don't appreciate having their flaws matter-of-factly pointed out)

-- They act off-putting when they're feeling socially anxious, as an unconscious way to try to make the interaction end
+- They unconsciously act off-putting when they're feeling socially anxious, as a way to try to make the interaction end

 - They've got a poorly-tuned sense of humor.
 They honestly don't mean to upset anyone, but just misjudge their jokes sometimes